jctiru/lnshop-backend/README.md

 - Account creation with email confirmation for activation
 - Forgotten password reset request via email
 - CRUD for products by admin
-- Search, pagination and multi-genre query for products
+- Search, pagination, and multi-genre query for products
 - Shopping cart system
 - Card payment via Stripe
 - Order confirmation with email notification
-- View orders on user profile and all orders on admin side
+- View orders on user profile and all orders on the admin side

 ## Overall Project Tech Stack